apache/mxnet/docs/api/ndarray.rst

+.. function:: _maximum(...)

+   Elementwise max of lhs by rhs

+   :param lhs: Left operand  to the function
+   :type lhs: NDArray

+   :param rhs: Right operand to the function
+   :type rhs: NDArray

+.. function:: _minimum(...)

+   Elementwise min of lhs by rhs

+   :param lhs: Left operand  to the function
+   :type lhs: NDArray

+   :param rhs: Right operand to the function
+   :type rhs: NDArray

 .. function:: _minus(...)

+   Minus lhs and rhs

-   :param lhs: Left operand to the function.
+   :param lhs: Left operand  to the function
    :type lhs: NDArray

-   :param rhs: Right operand to the function.
+   :param rhs: Right operand to the function
    :type rhs: NDArray